unisonweb/unison/unison-src/new-runtime-transcripts/doc.output.md

       ## Bulleted lists

-         Bulleted lists can use ''+'', ''-'', or ''*'' for the bullets.
+         Bulleted lists can use ''+'', ''-'', or ''*'' for the bullets (though the choice will be normalized away by the pretty-printer).
 They can be nested, to any depth:

          * A
          * B